9660794-crazy/Robotics-team-2/README.md

 Starter Phase 3 oct 28
 Noah kergaye: I did lots of buidling with my assisstant shunsuke and we made our intake system and attached the motors to our robot I also took a few photos of the bot in order for a good visualization.
-Liam Greene was not here- very sick
+Liam Greene was not here- very sick.
+While at home he took measurements for the tennis balls and looked for bins to use as a storgae mechanism.
 Shunsuke: I did lots of coding and building with Noah we attahced the motor and designed and planned out our intake system, the code was kind of hard but I got it.
 Grant Hersey: I documented and took a few photos for the repo I also helped noah in builiding a lot.

 Starter Phase 4 Oct 30